-- 12) Devise a scenario in which multicasts sent by different clients are delivered in different orders at two group members.
+- 12. Devise a scenario in which multicasts sent by different clients are delivered in different orders at two group members.
 Assume that some form of message retransmissions is in use, but that messages that are not dropped arrive ordered.
 Suggest how recipients might remedy this situation.
-(Points: 5) - 13) If a communication paradigm is asynchronous, is it also timeuncoupled?
+(Points: 5) - 13.
+If a communication paradigm is asynchronous, is it also time-uncoupled?
 Explain your answer with examples as appropriate.
-(Points: 4) - 14) Consider a cluster that has little availability support.
-Upon a node failure, the following sequence of events takes place: - a.
-The entire systems is shut down and powered off. - b.
-The faulty node is replaced if the failure is in hardware. - c.
-The system is powered on and rebooted. - d.
-The user application is reloaded and rerun from the start.
+(Points: 4) - 14.
+Consider a cluster that has little availability support.
+Upon a node failure, the following sequence of events takes place: - (a) The entire systems is shut down and powered off. - (b) The faulty node is replaced if the failure is in the hardware. - (c) The system is powered on and rebooted. - (d) The user application is reloaded and rerun from the start.

 Assume one of the cluster nodes fails every 100 hours.
 Other parts of the cluster never fail.
 Steps 1 through 3 take two hours.
-On average, the mean time for step 4 is two hours.
+On average, the mean time for step (d) is two hours.
 What is the availability of the cluster?
 What is the yearly failure cost if each one-hour downtime costs \$82,500?
 (Points: 6)

-- 15) Repeat question 14, but assume that the cluster now has much increased availability support.
+- 15. Repeat question 14, but assume that the cluster now has much increased availability support.
 Upon a node failure, its workload automatically fails over to other nodes.
 The failover time is only six minutes.
 Meanwhile, the cluster has hot swap capability: The faulty node is taken off the cluster, repaired, replugged, and rebooted, and it rejoins the cluster, all without impacting the rest of the cluster.
 What is the availability of this ideal cluster, and what is the yearly failure cost?
-(Points: 4) - 16) Read the research paper titled "An Agent-based Optimization Framework for Mobile-Cloud Computing" by Angin, Pelin and Bhargava, Bharat, and answer the following questions (Points: 15): - (i) Summarize the paper in 2 paragraphs - (ii) Discuss at least two strengths and two weaknesses of the paper
+(Points: 4) - 16.
+Read the provided research paper titled "An Agent-based Optimization Framework for Mobile-Cloud Computing" by Pelin Angin and Bharat Bhargava, and answer the following questions (Points: 15): - (a) Summarize the paper in 2 paragraphs. - (b) Discuss at least two strengths and two weaknesses of the paper.